Metinis/CraftMine/readme.md

 - Sometimes the tree leaves don't get added until chunk is updated
 - Sneaking on chunk edges may not work properly all the time
+- Transparent objects not rendering properly on AMD

 ## Features to implement